Google vs. Uber: The Battle for the Autonomous OS

 And Uber is betting everything on autonomous.
 If someone else scales first, Uber’s business model is bust.
 The cost basis of paying drivers in a driverless world would kill Uber’s competitive pricing.

-For all the reasons outlined here, it is hard to see a scenario where Uber wins.
-Even if Uber pulls off perfect autonomy and beats Tesla Motors, Lyft, Google, GM and dozens of others to market with autonomous Ubers, it still has inherent challenges — primarily capital expenditures.
+For all the reasons I outlined in a previous piece, it’s hard to see a scenario where Uber wins.
+Even if Uber pulls off perfect autonomy and beats Tesla Motors, Lyft, Google, GM, and dozens of others to market with autonomous Ubers, it still has inherent challenges — primarily capital expenditures.

-For Uber to win here, I believe they need to develop and license the tech and kill their core business.
+For Uber to win here, I believe they need to develop and license the tech, and to kill their core business.
 Nothing short of burning the boats would set Uber up to win this battle.

 Despite their dominance, autonomous is incredibly dangerous for Google.
 To date, their performance on hardware is horrible.
 If Alphabet were to try and own the manufacturing, the results could be catastrophic.

 And let’s not forget, Google also has a tendency to drop the ball.
 Google allowed Facebook to become a dominant advertising force and failed to see the threat of Amazon before it was too late.
 In both instances, they played nice when they should have tried to kill the competition.
 Now Google has major competitors in almost every industry.

 Autonomous vehicles will transform society.
 We didn’t realize the implications of the iPhone until it happened.

 What will happen this time?